Sandra Muhoza

 Freelance:

 Sandra Muhoza, a journalist for the privately owned online newspaper La Nova Burundi, was arrested on April 13, 2024.
-In late 2024 she was serving a prison term of 21 months, following conviction on charges connected to comments she made in a WhatsApp group.
+In early 2026, she was serving a four-year prison sentence, following conviction on charges connected to comments she made in a WhatsApp group.

 The charges against Muhoza were connected to comments she made on a journalists’ WhatsApp group, discussing the alleged distribution of machetes in parts of the country, those sources said.

-On December 16, 2024, Muhoza was convicted of both charges and sentenced to 21 months in prison, according to news reports.
+On December 16, 2024, in Mukaza High Court, in Bujumbura province, Muhoza was convicted of both charges and sentenced to 21 months in prison, according to court documents reviewed by CPJ, which also showed that Muhoza and the prosecutors subsequently appealed the judgment.

 As of late 2024, CPJ did not receive any responses to its emails and text messages seeking comment from the Minister of Justice Domine Banyankimbona, Interior Ministry spokesperson Pierre Nkurikiye, Prosecutor General’s Office spokesperson Agnès Bagiricenge, and government spokesperson Jérôme Niyonzima.